The Getaway (Red Hot Chili Peppers album): Commercial performance

-The album was a worldwide commercial success, debuting at number-one in several countries including Australia, Austria, Belgium (Flanders), Belgium (Wallonia), Ireland, Italy, Switzerland, Netherlands and New Zealand and debuted in the top ten in Canada, Denmark, Germany, Hungary, Finland, France, Greece, Norway, Poland, Portugal, Sweden, United Kingdom and United States.
+The album was a commercial success, debuting at number one in several countries, including Australia, Austria, Belgium (Flanders), Belgium (Wallonia), Ireland, Italy, New Zealand, the Netherlands, and Switzerland.
+It also achieved top-ten debuts in Canada, Denmark, Finland, France, Germany, Greece, Hungary, Norway, Poland, Portugal, Sweden, the United Kingdom, and the United States.

 In its home country of United States, The Getaway debuted at number two on the Billboard 200, with 118,000 equivalent album units, behind Drake's Views.
 The Getaway was the number one album in Overall Album Sales, Digital Album Sales, Rock Albums and Alternative Albums in its debut in the United States.
 It marked the group's seventh straight album to make its debut within the top four positions on the chart in the past 25 years dating back to 1991's Blood Sugar Sex Magik.
 In its second week, The Getaway fell to number nine on the Billboard 200, earning 28,000 units (down 76 percent).

 In the United Kingdom, the album debuted at number two on the UK Albums Chart selling 40,000, behind Radiohead's A Moon Shaped Pool.

 As of September 29, 2021, The Getaway has sold more than 500,000 units in the United States and is certified Gold.